 Protecting the health, safety and well-being of residents in care is our priority.

-Our Community Care Facilities Licensing team inspects residential care facilities to make sure they comply with regulatory requirements.
+Our Community Care Facilities Licensing team inspects long term care facilities to make sure they comply with regulatory requirements.

 As part of every routine inspection, a facility risk assessment tool is completed which rates a facility as low, moderate or high risk.